 Hello.
 This tool calculates how many SkyMiles are earned flying on Delta and its partners.
 Plan your trips — or mileage runs — to maximize mileage earning, or just see where you'll end up this year with your miles obsession.

 Type your route.

 jfk-atl-sfo-atl-jfk is a round trip from New York JFK to San Francisco with a stop in Atlanta, all on Delta, using the "Default fare" specified above.
-You must use IATA airport codes.
-You can enter more trips on separate lines.
-Only enter purchased fares, not upgrades (e.g. G, X, V, etc don't work).
+Enter more trips on separate lines.

 ke.f between the airport codes; that means that the segment is on Korean Air in the F fare bucket.
-Omitting the carrier code defaults to DL, so something like
+Omit the carrier code to default to DL, such that

 y means Y on Delta.
 So,